AIDEN-OFFICIAL/DevOps/Linux.md

 ### Notes
 to execute a file you can use `./fiename` on the shell redirection > for storing the output of one command to a file , and >> for concatination of one file to another `echo "World" >> file.txt`

+### How to setup Opesn ssh
+`ssh` to check weather ssh clien is installed

+`ssh user@ip -P122` to check ssh client is setup (ssh username and IP with port) example `ssh user@192.168.1.10` Once connected, you can run Linux commands on that remote machine.

+`ssh localhost` check ssh server is installed

+install ssh server: `ssh apt-get install openssh-server` then give password

+File transfer:
+Local → Remote
+`scp file.txt username@server_ip:/home/username/` (scp-secure copy)

+Remote → Local
+`scp username@server_ip:/path/to/remote/file.txt /path/to/local/destination/`

+SSH can create secure tunnels for other applications.

+Automation & DevOps:
+In system administration, SSH is used by scripts and tools (like Ansible or Git) to manage servers without typing passwords every time (using SSH keys).
+Services like AWS EC2, DigitalOcean, or Google Cloud let you connect to your virtual servers (droplets or instances) using SSH.

+SSH Keys (instead of passwords):
+SSH can use key-based authentication, which is more secure than typing a password each time.
+You create a public/private key pair:
+`ssh-keygen`
+Then copy your public key to the server:
+`ssh-copy-id username@server_ip`
+After that, you can log in without a password.

 ### shortcuts
 `ctrl+shift` for a new tab of terminal